DylanZammit/blackjack-simulator/README.md

 **NOTE**: Only DAS works at the time of writing.

 ## Optimal Strategy
+unning the above command and generating the optimal strategies, we obtain the following mapping.
+This is identical to the one given by [The Wizard of Odds](https://wizardofodds.com/games/blackjack/strategy/4-decks/).

 | **Player \ Dealer** |  **2** |  **3** |  **4** |  **5** |  **6** |  **7** |  **8** |  **9** | **10** | **A**  |
 |---------------------|:------:|:------:|:------:|:------:|:------:|:------:|:------:|:------:|:------:|:------:|
 |        **2**        | hit    | hit    | hit    | hit    | hit    | hit    | hit    | hit    | hit    |  hit   |